joangrigorov/dimeo-software-architecture-docs/source/parts/roadmap.rst

 Part I: Documentation Roadmap
 #############################
-This document contains architectural drivers and the software architecture specification (packaged as Views) of the {PROJECT_NAME} platform.
-It is written and maintained by the {PROJECT_NAME} Software Architecture Team.
+This document contains architectural drivers and the software architecture specification (packaged as Views) of the DiMeo Waste Management System platform.
+It is written and maintained by the DiMeo Waste Management System Software Architecture Team.
 The following sections of this chapter describe how this document is organized, maintained, its purpose, scope and elements.